Language selection

 • Construct a measuring gauge from wood, plastic or aluminum that has an end that you can butt against the halibut’s tail and mark off the maximum allowable lengths measured from the end of the gauge and use this to measure fish in the water

-• You must immediately record on your licence or in your National Recreational Licensing System account all halibut retained from any Area
+• You must immediately and permanently record on your paper licence, your NRLS catch log or the FishingBC app catch log all halibut retained from any Area

 • If you’d like to know the weight of your halibut, use the table below from the International Pacific Halibut Commission.
 It accurately estimates halibut round weight (whole, head-on weight) based on the length of your catch.